 The following accessories are approved for use with the LIFEPAK 20e defibrillator/monitor.
 To order, contact your Physio-Control representative or order online at store.physio-control.com.
 For non-CE marked accessories, see the LIFEPAK 20 Accessory Catalog.

-Note: The LIFEPAK 20e defibrillator/monitor and its accessories that are intended for direct or casual contact with the patient are not made with natural rubber latex.
+Note: The LIFEPAK 20e defibrillator/monitor and its accessories that are intended for direct or casual contact with the patient are latex-free.